NOW ACCEPTING APPLICATIONS: MARCH 26–APRIL 26

 Applicant Interviews:

-Interviews will be conducted virtually by the HCCH Scholarship committee.
-Applicants will be notified after deadline regarding scheduling of an interview.
-Interviews will be held in June 2025.
+Depending on the number of applications received, finalists may be required to complete a virtual interview conducted by members of the HCCH Scholarship Committee.
+Applicants will be notified after the submission deadline regarding scheduling of an interview.